LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Method

 \subsection{Overview of Our Approach}

-The overall architecture of proposed LLIC-STF, LLIC-ELIC, LLIC-TCM is presented in Fig.~\ref{fig:arch} and Fig.~\ref{fig:basic}.
-Our baseline models contain three kinds of state-of-the-art transform coding techniques.
-STF~\cite{zou2022the} employs transformers~\cite{liu2021swin} for more compact latent representation.
+The overall architecture of {the} proposed LLIC-STF, LLIC-ELIC, and LLIC-TCM is presented in Fig.~\ref{fig:arch} and Fig.~\ref{fig:basic}. {Our baseline models employ three {types} of state-of-the-art transform coding techniques.} STF~\cite{zou2022the} employs transformers~\cite{liu2021swin} for more compact latent {representations}.
 ELIC~\cite{he2022elic} employs residual convolutional layers and attention techniques~\cite{cheng2020learned} to enhance the non-linearity.
-LIC-TCM~\cite{liu2023learned} employs the mixed CNN-transformer architectures to focus on the local and non-local redundancies.
-For fair comparisons with existing transform coding techniques, the entropy model of LLIC-STF, LLIC-ELIC, LLIC-TCM is aligned with the entropy model of STF~\cite{zou2022the}, ELIC~\cite{he2022elic}, and LIC-TCM~\cite{liu2023learned}, respectively.
-Following our baseline models and existing methods~\cite{balle2018variational,minnen2018joint,minnen2020channel,cheng2020learned,jiang2022mlic}, our proposed analysis transform and synthesis transform contain four stages.
-In each stage, the input is down-sampled or up-sampled by a downsampling block or an upsampling block.
-The down-sampling and up-sampling block contain a convolutional layer and a depth-wise residual bottleneck~\cite{he2022elic}.
-After down-sampling and up-sampling, the feature is fed into the basic blocks or inverse basic blocks.
-The basic block contains a Spatial Transform Block (STB) and a Channel Transform Block (CTB).
-The structures of inverse basic block and basic block are reversed, where the positions of STB and CTB are switched.
+LIC-TCM~\cite{liu2023learned} employs mixed CNN-transformer architectures to focus on the local and non-local redundancies.
+For fair comparisons with existing transform coding techniques, {the entropy models of LLIC-STF, LLIC-ELIC, and LLIC-TCM are aligned with the entropy models} of STF~\cite{zou2022the}, ELIC~\cite{he2022elic}, and LIC-TCM~\cite{liu2023learned}, respectively. {Aligning with our baseline models and established methods~\cite{balle2018variational,minnen2018joint,minnen2020channel,cheng2020learned,jiang2022mlic}, the proposed analysis and synthesis transforms in our work encompass four stages.
+Within each stage, the input undergoes either down-sampling or up-sampling through dedicated blocks.
+These down-sampling and up-sampling blocks incorporate a convolutional layer and a depth-wise residual bottleneck~\cite{he2022elic}.
+Subsequent to the sampling operations, the resultant features are propagated through basic blocks or their inverse counterparts.
+The basic block comprises two fundamental components: a Spatial Transform Block (STB) and a Channel Transform Block (CTB).
+In the inverse basic block, the architectural arrangement is reversed, with the positions of the STB and CTB interchanged.
 The structures of STB and CTB follow the classic architecture of Transformers~\cite{vas2017attention,liu2021swin}.
-STB and CTB employ layer normalization~\cite{ba2016layer}.
-STB and CTB contain a Depth-wise Residual Block (DepthRB) for embedding, main transform blocks and a gated block for point-wise interactions.
+To ensure stable training, both the STB and CTB integrate layer normalization~\cite{ba2016layer}.
+Internally, the STB and CTB employ a Depth-wise Residual Block (DepthRB) for non-linear embedding, coupled with the core transform blocks and a gated block to facilitate point-wise interactions.}